Pharmaceutical and Medical Device Defect Failure to Warn Attorneys NJ

 Failure to Warn about Unsafe Drugs and Medical Devices

-Defective or Dangerous Drug Injuries
+Defective or Dangerous Drug Failure to Inform

 The FDA defines a “drug” as: a substance recognized in the official United States Pharmacopoeia, Homoeopathic Pharmacopoeia of the United States, or National Formulary; intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease; and intended to affect the structure or any function of the body (other than food).
 The FDA requires pharmaceutical manufacturers to conduct extensive and heavily regulated clinical trials before bringing drugs to market, and to inform consumers of any potential side effects by posting warnings on the label.